The Amazing Race 25: Contestants

 In 2017, Brooke Adams appeared on the second season of the TLC reality show Rattled.
 In 2019, Robbie Strauss competed on the second episode of The Titan Games.
+In 2024, Bethany Hamilton competed on the twelfth season of The Masked Singer as "Macaron".

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.